More About Us

 I just love living in the countryside, we live in County Mayo on the west of Ireland, and it is so unbelievably beautiful here.
 Having my animals and the daily chores gives me the feeling of being a part of the natural circle, a connection and a purpose in life.
 And I love to be creative and to make soap, so connecting all that together is fabulous.

 Our Goats, we have five at the moment, are more pets with a purpose.
 They have all names and are just beside the house.
-We do milk sharing here.

-Which means we don't take the Goat kids away from their mom, they stay with her all the time until they are three weeks old and then they sleep separately.
+We practice Milk sharing, which means we don't take the Goat kids away from their mom, they stay with her all the time until they are three weeks old and then they sleep separately.
 Mom is getting milked in the morning and they are then back together the whole day.
 It's the more traditional way and I think it is a great way to keep everyone happy.
 And believe me Mom loves her me time.

 I started to make Soap because I always had problems with my skin.
 I had eczema and I could not use any normal soap as a child.
 Only the medicated plain stuff.
 All the other children had these colourful soaps, but I couldn't have them.
 And when I started to make Goats milk soap, I wanted to make colourful and beautiful soap.
 So that people with sensitive skin can have nice looking and smelling soap as well.